pub(crate) enum CommandEncoderStatus {

 state.

-If the encoder is not in the Self::Locked
+If the encoder is in a state other than Self::Locked

 .